Open-Source-Compliance/Sharing-creates-value/Events/FOSDEM/FOSDEM-2021/OpenChain-devroom-CFP.md

 Some topics, which are of interest are:

 * Experience with OpenChain
-* Learings and finding during the path to achieve OpenChain conformance
+* Learnings and finding during the path to achieve OpenChain conformance
 * Case studies
 * Open Source tooling for Open Source compliance processes
 * Approaches to ensure container image compliance
-* Automation of Open Source compliance processes
+* Automation of Open Source compliance processes including creation of necessary artefacts to fulfil license obligations
-* Sharing Open Source compliance artifacts
+* Sharing Open Source compliance artefacts

 Please note that this is not a complete list, the topics listed are only examples.

+Another devroom which might be of interest to you is the Software compositions analysis devroom: https://fosdem.org/2021/schedule/track/software_composition/

 ## Dates and Deadlines